‘Vampire Facial’ in Coventry

 Main components of ACP include thrombocytes (platelets), and numerous growth factors that play an important role in the healing and rejuvenation process.
 Unlike other platelet-rich plasma formulations, ACP is distinguished by a low concentration of white blood cells, such as neutrophil granulocytes which have shown to be detrimental in some cases to the healing process when present in high concentrations.

-APSARAS Clinic is delighted to be offering patients this advanced and multifunctional form of skin rejuvenation and alopecia treatment, and we continue to see outstanding results thanks to this innovative non-surgical aesthetic treatment.
+Apsaras Clinic in Coventry is delighted to be offering patients this advanced and multifunctional form of skin rejuvenation and alopecia treatment, and we continue to see outstanding results thanks to this innovative non-surgical aesthetic treatment.

 Autologous Conditioned Plasma Therapy can be offered as a standalone cosmetic treatment for concerns such as alopecia, or can be used in combination with other treatments as part of a wider skin rejuvenation programme.
 Some patients find that ACP improves the quality of the skin when used in combination with injectable wrinkle reduction treatments, such as dermal fillers or muscle relaxing injections.